valleyofdoom/PC-Tuning/README.md

 > [!CAUTION]
 > 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 - I would advise against installing drivers via Windows Update as they can be outdated compared to the ones provided by the vendor.
-Driver updates via Windows Update should be blocked if ``disable driver installation via windows update`` was disabled in section [11.5.
-Merging Registry Options](#merging-registry-options)
+Driver updates via Windows Update should be blocked if ``disable driver installation via windows update`` was disabled in section [Merging Registry Options](#merging-registry-options)

 - See [Chipset Device "Drivers" (= INF files) | Fernando](https://winraid.level1techs.com/t/intel-chipset-device-drivers-inf-files/30920)

-- GPU drivers will be installed in section [11.24.
-Graphics Driver](#graphics-driver) so do not install them at this stage
+- GPU drivers will be installed in section [Graphics Driver](#graphics-driver) so do not install them at this stage

 - You can find drivers by searching for drivers that are compatible with your device's HWID.
 See [media/device-hwid-example.png](/assets/images/find-driver-key-example.png) in regard to finding your HWID in Device Manager for a given device